jy0205/LaVIT/README.md

 * (Optional) We recommend using memory efficient attention by installing xFormers following the instructions in [here](https://huggingface.co/docs/diffusers/main/en/optimization/xformers).
 Then, you can set the argument `use_xformers=True` in `build_model` function  to save the GPU memory and speed up inference.

 ### Model Zoo
 We release the LaVIT weight that is built upon [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b) as the large language model.
 > Note: Due to the license restrictions of Llama1, we cannot publish its weights.
 Thus, we release the weight of LaVIT based on the Llama2.

-The pre-trained weight of LaVIT can be found on the huggingface from [here](https://huggingface.co/rain1011/LaVIT-7B-v1), which will take around 22GB of disk space.
+The latest pre-trained weight of LaVIT can be found on the huggingface from [here](https://huggingface.co/rain1011/LaVIT-7B-v2), which will take around 25GB of disk space.
+We strongly recommend you to download and use the latest version of LaVIT.
 LaVIT achieves state-of-the-arts performance on various multi-modal downstream tasks.
 The detailed quantitive results are shown as follows:

 #### Zero-shot Multi-modal Understanding